algosup/2023-2024-project-3-virtual-processor-team-7/documents/functional/functionalSpecifications.md

 | Weekly Reports | Document (markdown) | Every Friday |
 | Test Plan | Document (markdown) | 02/16/2024 |
 | Final product | Program | 02/23/2024 |

+#### ➭ Personas

+##### ★ Persona 1 - Emma Turner

+Introduction:

+Emma Turner, a 32-year-old software engineer, is currently based in Seattle.
+With a background in developing web applications, she is now eager to explore low-level programming and assembly language.
+Emma works for a startup that focuses on innovative tech solutions.

+Goals:

+- Emma's main goal is to acquire proficiency in assembly language to broaden her skill set.
+She seeks a virtual processor that integrates seamlessly with her Windows workstation.
+The simplicity of the language and accessibility are crucial factors for her successful transition to low-level programming.

+Challenges:

+- Emma faces the challenge of adapting to a new programming paradigm.
+As a result, she looks for a virtual processor that provides clear documentation and support to aid in her learning journey.
+The compatibility with her Windows environment is essential for a smooth integration into her current workflow.

+##### ★ Persona 2 - Alex Garcia

+Introduction:

+Alex Garcia, a 25-year-old junior software developer, recently joined a tech company in Los Angeles.
+Having expertise in high-level languages like Python, he is eager to explore assembly language for a more in-depth understanding of computer architecture.

+Goals:

+- Alex's primary goal is to grasp the fundamentals of assembly language to enhance his overall programming knowledge.
+He is interested in a virtual processor that supports macOS, as she frequently switches between his MacBook and a Windows machine.
+A straightforward and intuitive instruction set is vital for Alex's successful adoption of the new language.

+Challenges:

+- As a junior developer, Alex may find certain low-level programming concepts challenging.
+Hence, he looks for a virtual processor with a supportive community and learning resources.
+The ability to seamlessly switch between macOS and Windows without compatibility issues is crucial for his development workflow.

 ### 4. Project Organisation